 Remember you must know your own body and its limitations.
 If you have back problems, you will want to check what’s safe for your condition with your doctor or do some online research about your condition.

 This blog post should not be construed as medical advice.
-I’m not a doctor or a yoga teacher, just a yoga enthusiast who has suffered with the debilitating neurological condition dystonia since 2010.
+I’m not a doctor or a yoga teacher, just a yoga enthusiast and yoga teacher in training who has suffered with the debilitating neurological condition dystonia since 2010 and ulcerative colitis since 2018.
 Yoga for natural chronic pain management has worked for me not as a cure, but as a tool to help manage the complexities of my condition.